ReemMelamed/Music-Player-App/README.md

-# Music-Player-App 🎵
+# Music-Player-App

 A modern, simple desktop music player built with Python, PyQt6, and VLC.
-Play your local MP3 files with a responsive interface, Hebrew support, search, shuffle, repeat, and keyboard shortcuts.
+Play your local MP3 files with a responsive interface, Hebrew support, search, shuffle, repeat, favorites, and keyboard shortcuts.

+---

+## Features

+- 🎵 Play all your local `.mp3` files from the `songs` folder
+- 🖥️ Modern, responsive interface with dark theme
+- 🔎 Search bar for instant filtering of songs
+- 🔂 Repeat modes: none, repeat one, repeat all
+- 🔀 Shuffle mode
+- ⭐ Mark and view favorite songs
+- ⏩ Seek bar: click or drag to jump to any point in the song
+- ⌨️ Rich keyboard shortcuts (see below)
+- 🏷️ Hebrew and English support
+- 🗂️ Remembers your favorites between sessions
+- 🖱️ Double-click to play, click buttons for controls

 ---